yilverdeja/backstage-talks-clone/README.md

 ### Loading images dynamically in Javascript
 Within the template literals, I initially tried loading the pictures dynamically depending on the issue id, but that did not work.
 During build time, the bundler doesn't recognize that the string literal for the image urls are for image urls so it cannot import it properly.
 Hence we need to import it into the javascript file either by using `import` or  `require` statements.

+## Todo
+In order to improve this website, the following should be looked into:
+* urls to the correct link items
+* use the MVC pattern to organize the javascript files (and make the file naming more meaninful)
+* refactor, and remove redundencies and duplicated code (slipped 🍌 in the end and css and js files are quite messy)